FroeMic/TUM-IN-Protein-Prediction-1/exam-questions/31-questions.md

 >
 > ❓

 **Question:** You want to develop a method to predict secondary structure in 3 states \(HEL\).
 How can you use DSSP to convert the 3D structure in the PDB to HEL.
-What you you have to watch?
+What do you have to watch?
 Can you use the entire PDB?
 Once you have N proteins in you dataset: how can you assess prediction performance? \(How to measure ‘right’, name a few score that are relevant, how to measure statistical significance, how to measure scientific significance\)

+> 1. Redundancy reduced dataset, "remove" all proteins in comparative modeling range.
+> 2. "Remove" fraction of dataset for later blind testing \(no overlap with training set allowed\)
+> 3. Use blind test to assess perfomance
+>    1. Q3 = number of correctly predicted residues / total number of residues
+>    2. Number of correctly predicted H, E, L
-> ❓
+> 4.

 **Question:** TMH prediction: How can you predict the direction of a helix?
 What assumption does comparative modelling make?
 Why do proteins always have to adopt the same 3D structure?
 Do different organisms use different proteins?
 How much does it cost \(time/money\) to experimentally determine the 3D structure of an average protein?